jareer12/Bot-o-Maker/README.md

 # Bot-o-Maker

-A good panel to create a discord bot without need of code, simple configs.
+A good panel to create & host a discord bot without need of code, simple configs.

 ## Requirements